patrickkettner/webextensions/proposals/css-env-var.md

 This example would define a new CSS environmental variable `--my-custom-var` with the value `blue`, as well as defining/overwriting the browser provieed `keyboard-inset-height` with `50vh`.

+### New Permissions

+None.

+### Manifest File Changes

+None.

+### Abuse Mitigations

+Any abuse angle would already be possible by injecting custom CSS, which any extension can do today with host permissions.
+No new mitigation is warranted

+## Alternatives

+### Existing Workarounds

+- For cases where the extension user owns the site, they can use add additional classes that have a higher priority than those using the browser defined environment variable.
+- For arbitrary websites, the same can be accomplished, but it would require parsing the CSS rules on the page (which would be quite costly).

+### Open Web API

+- There won't likely be an Open Web API for this as it is intended be set by the browser.
+There may be a WebDriver based option to set these values.
+There is not one today, however.

+## Future Work

+`browser.css` could be expanded to do more advanced CSS interactions, perhaps building on top of the [CSS Houdini APIs](https://developer.mozilla.org/docs/Web/CSS/CSS_Houdini).